RobotLocomotion/drake/doc/_pages/from_binary.md

 Individual packages are archived two years from their date of creation.

+Note that for release v0.30.0 and later, Ubuntu binaries require support for Intel's AVX2 and FMA instruction sets which were introduced with the Haswell architecture in 2013 with substantial performance improvements in the Broadwell architecture in 2014.
+Drake is compiled with `-march=broadwell` to exploit these instructions (that also works for Haswell machines).
+Drake can be used on older machines if necessary by building from source with that flag removed.

 For the compilers used to produce these releases, see [Binary Packages](/developers.html#binary-packages).